This article is devoted to the idea of Quantitative Tightening, its history in short. use, and influence on financial markets.

 QT was carried out step by step: in Q4 2017, $10 billion of liquidity was taken out monthly, in May 2019 - $50 billion.
 Then the process slowed down and totally stopped in autumn 2019.
 The programme was finished preliminary due to worsening of the financial situation.

-See also: What is Slippage in Forex?
+See also: Netting vs. Hedging: What is the Difference?

 A year later, a new crisis broke out due to the COVID-19 pandemic.
 The CB had to use QE again to stabilize the economy.
 As a result, the balance of the regulator was inflated from about $4 trillion to $9 trillion.